Judging by comments, the top concern of aspiring voice actors is how to get an audition. But there is a better question to focus on.

 What am I doing to become a better artist?

-Can you answer these with a tangible list of positive actions?
-Or are you idling- just thinking about it?
+Can you answer these questions with a tangible list of positive actions?

 What are your daily efforts towards your goal of becoming a voice actor?

-Because if you aren’t persistently working at improving your skills, your art and your game, you are complicit in slowing your ascent.
-You want to bring “the goods.”
-And if you don’t have that, no director, casting agent, producer or agent will have any interest in you.
+Because if you aren’t persistently working at improving your skills, your art and your game, you are complicit in slowing your ascent and adding drift from any momentum you’ve earned.

-Those that focus on the easy stuff- networking, marketing, getting a lucky break or a hand out- they won‘t progress as quickly as those who focus on the art and craft of their project.
+Those that focus on the easier pragmatics- networking, marketing, demo, studio tech- they won‘t progress as quickly as those who dedicate to upping their art and craft.

 No matter how far along you are, a steady growth of your skills and artistic capacity always serves as the strongest and quickest way to draw opportunity.